sahil-rawat/sahil-rawat.github.io/_tabs/disclaimer.md

 icon: fas fa-warning
 order: 5
 ---

-All the blog posts and tutorials are for informational and educational purposes only.
-The tutorials provided on www.sahilsinghrawat.in are only for those who are interested to learn about Ethical Hacking, Cyber Security, and Penetration Testing.
+Important: Educational and Ethical Use Only

+The content provided on www.sahilsinghrawat.in is for educational and informational purposes only.
+My goal is to share knowledge regarding Ethical Hacking, Cybersecurity research, and Software Development to help professionals and enthusiasts build more secure systems.

-All tutorials have been made using our own routers, servers, websites, and other resources, they do not contain any illegal activity.
-We do not promote, encourage, support, or excite any illegal activity or hacking without written permission in general.
-We want to raise security awareness and inform our readers on how to prevent themselves from being a victim of hackers.
-If you plan to use the information for illegal purposes, please leave this website now.
-We cannot be held responsible for any misuse of the given information.
+1. No Illegal Use All tutorials and research are conducted in controlled environments (my own servers, lab networks, and authorized platforms).
+I do not promote, encourage, or support any illegal activities.
+If you intend to use the information provided here for unauthorized or malicious purposes, please leave this site immediately.

-The misuse of the information on this website can result in criminal charges brought against the persons in question.
-The authors and www.sahilsinghrawat.in will not be held responsible in the event any criminal charges be brought against any individuals misusing the information in this website to break the law.

-You shall not misuse the information to gain unauthorized access.
-However, you may try out these hacks on your own computer at your own risk.
-Performing hack attempts (without permission) on computers that you do not own is illegal.

-We believe only in White Hat Hacking.
-On the other hand, we condemn Black Hat Hacking.
+2. Limitation of Liability The techniques described here are intended for use on systems you own or have explicit, written permission to test.
+The author and this website are not responsible for any misuse of this information.
+Misusing these techniques to gain unauthorized access is illegal and may result in criminal charges.
+You assume all risk for your actions.

+3. Professional Boundaries While I work as a Software Developer, the views and research shared here are entirely my own and do not reflect the opinions or policies of my employer.
+Furthermore, the information on this site is provided "as is" without any warranties of completeness or accuracy.

+4. White Hat Philosophy I believe in White Hat Hacking and the principles of Responsible Disclosure.
+My research is dedicated to raising security awareness and helping the community stay one step ahead of malicious actors.